endreszabo/blog/content/_index.md

 title: About me
 ---

-TL;DR: Techblog old school hacker; father; wannabe expat; introversion, intuition, thinking, perceiving
+TL;DR: Techblog old school hacker; father of two; expat; introversion, intuition, thinking, perceiving

 ## What is this?